On directional maximal operators in higher dimensions

 \section{Abstract}

-We introduce a notion of (finite order) lacunarity in higher dimensions for which we can bound the associated directional maximal operators in $L^p(\R^n)$, with $p>1$.
-In particular, we are able to treat the (almost disjoint) classes previously considered by Nagel--Stein--Wainger, Sj\"ogren--Sj\"olin and Carbery.
+We introduce a notion of lacunarity in higher dimensions for which we can bound the associated directional maximal operators in $L^p(\R^n)$, with $p>1$.
+In particular, we are able to treat the classes previously considered by Nagel--Stein--Wainger, Sj\"ogren--Sj\"olin and Carbery.
 Closely related to this, we find a characterisation of the sets of directions which give rise to bounded maximal operators.
-The bounds enable Lebesgue type differentiation of integrals in $L_{\text{loc}}^p(\mathbb{R}^n)$, replacing balls by tubes which point in these directions.
+The bounds enable Lebesgue-type differentiation of integrals in $L_{\text{loc}}^p(\mathbb{R}^n)$, replacing balls by tubes which point in these directions.